farmisen/arborously/README.md

   - **PR Title**: Properly formatted pull request title
   - **Ticket URL**: Clean URL for the current ticket

+- **Keyboard Shortcuts**:
   - **Category Selection** (in Branch Name mode):
     - Use `A` key to cycle to the previous category
     - Use `D` key to cycle to the next category
+  - Use `Space` key to toggle between modes
+  - Use `Enter` key to copy the current content to clipboard
-  - The extension remembers your last selected category
+  - The extension remembers your last selected category and mode

 - **Template Customization**:
   - Go to the extension options page (right-click the extension icon and select "Options")